Entanglemons: Cross-platform protected qubits from entanglement: Background

 \subsection{General principle for entanglemon construction}

 The entanglemon construction hinges on the emergence of quantum collective degrees of freedom in the low-energy susbspace of a collection of a pair of spin-1/2 degrees of freedom.
 In this subsection we explain how such collective degrees of freedom are expressed through generalized coherent states, giving rise to the notion of a quantum $\hat{\beta}$ degree of freedom.
 We shall also highlight how the number of pairs allows us to tune between quantum and classical limits.
+We only focus on the low-energy symmetric subspace in this section, to see how such a subspace is embedded in the full Hilbert space of a microscopic system refer to sec. \ref{sec_implementations} where we discuss physical implementations.
+In all such implementations, the least energetic states are the least energetic states of the symmetric subspace, for which the coherent state description developed in this section is valid.

-Let us consider a more familiar and friendlier example first.
+Let us consider a more familiar and friendlier example first to understand the coherent state picture of the symmetric subspace.
 Take a collection of $2S$ ferromagnetically coupled SU(2) spins 1/2, resulting in a Hilbert space of dimension $2^{2S}$.
-The low energy subspace is symmetric (under permutations), its dimension is $\mathrm{dim}(\mathcal{H}_{sym}) = 2S+1$ and it is realized as the Hilbert space of Schwinger boson operators with the constraint $n_{\uparrow} + n_{\downarrow} = 2S$.
+The low energy subspace is symmetric (under permutations), its dimension is $\mathrm{dim}(\mathcal{H}_{sym}) = 2S+1$ and it is realized as the Hilbert space of Schwinger boson operators ($n_{\uparrow}$, $n_{\downarrow}$) with the constraint $n_{\uparrow} + n_{\downarrow} = 2S$.
 Using these Schwinger bosons one can construct spin-$S$ coherent states which are parametrized by the Bloch sphere $S^2$ (also the Hilbert space of a single spin-1/2, modulo an overal phase factor ) \cite{radcliffe1971some}.

 In this case, there is a uniform collective mode associated to spontaneously breaking the global SU(2) symmetry.
 Geometrically this can be thought of as the spins collectively pointing towards a direction represented by two angles which parameterize the Bloch sphere.
 However, there is an inherent fuzziness in this value due to quantum fluctuations which depend on $S$.
 As a result, instead of pointing in a specific value of the angles one can think of the spins pointing across a spread of values whose area in the Bloch sphere scales as $1/S$ (see Fig. \ref{fig1}b).
 The classical limit of these spin-coherent states is achieved by taking $S \rightarrow \infty$ at which point they become the standard coherent states for harmonic oscillators and are peaked along a specific direction in phase-space.